Old fashioned Lentil and Bacon Soup is pure comfort food in a bowl. It’s cheap to make, warming and filling. This is perfect cold weather food.

 The soup will keep well in the fridge for up to 3 days in an airtight container.

-When re-heating the soup you might need to add a little water or stock.
+When reheating lentil soup, you might need to add a little water or stock to loosen it up as the lentils will thicken quite a lot.

 CAN YOU FREEZE LENTIL SOUP?

-Yes.
-The soup can be frozen in ziplock freezer bags or an airtight container for up to 3 months.
-Defrost in a refrigerator before using and re-heat until piping hot.
+Yes, lentil soup freezes very well.
+Freeze in ziplock freezer bags or an airtight container for up to 3 months.
+Defrost overnight in a refrigerator before using and re-heat until piping hot.
+As I’ve mentioned above, you’ll probably need to add more stock or water to loosen the consistency.

 want to see MORE WARMING SOUP RECIPES?

-Did you make this lentil and bacon soup?
-Let me know what you thought of the recipe by leaving a comment below and if you would rate the recipe out of 5 by clicking on the stars in the recipe card, I would really appreciate it.
-Thank you!
+Let me know what you thought of it by leaving a comment below and if you would rate the recipe by clicking on the stars in the recipe card, I would really appreciate it.Β Thank you!Β

 Lentil and Bacon Soup